Fifth Grade Student Finds A 1,000-Year-Old Mammoth Bone Pendant With A Message In Turkic Runes

 Scientists point to the discovery of the Petrov inscription that was found in Yaktutia, and which has similar writing in Turkic runes, although this particular set of runes were inscribed by using ocher.

-During the last century it was believed that these ancient writings might point to the secret location of a treasure that was hidden during medieval times, but it was eventually determined that the Turkic script read “Pearls of the tribe Az.”
+During the last century, it was believed that these ancient writings might point to the secret location of a treasure that was hidden during medieval times, but it was eventually determined that the Turkic script read “Pearls of the tribe Az.”

 This ancient Turkic script is also commonly referred to as Orkhon-Yenisei script or Göktürk script and was the alphabet that was favored between the 8th and 10th centuries by the Göktürks.
 The name stems from the Orkhon Valley which is located in Mongolia, where the very first of these mysterious inscriptions was found 1889.
 These particular runic inscriptions were eventually translated in 1893 by the Danish philologist Vilhelm Thomsen.